Read these rules again prior to each event. This is a dynamic document and it will change periodically.

 8. Always make sure that the each receipt is readable.

-9. All receipts that are submitted as a bonus item must contain the correct DATE, TIME, and LOCATION.
+9. All receipts that are submitted as a bonus item must contain the correct DATE, TIME, CITY, and STATE.
 In addition, if a fuel log is required, all gas receipts must show GALLONS PURCHASED.

 10. Photo Bonuses / Rally Flags

 a.
-Some bonuses will be designated Photo Bonuses.
-In order to earn points for a photo bonus, riders must take a photograph depicting the bonus along with their Rally Flag (unless specifically directed otherwise by the Rallymaster).
+Most Southeast Digital Scavenger Hunt bonuses are photo bonuses.
+In order to earn points for a photo bonus, riders must take a photograph depicting the bonus subject along with their Rally Flag (unless specifically directed otherwise by the Rally Master).
+If the Rally Book includes photos it is a good practice to match the provided photo as closely as possible while including your Rally Flag/Placard.

 b.
 Every rider will be issued a Rally Flag at the start of the rally.
 Each Flag will be unique to the rider to whom it is issued.
 Lost Flags will not be replaced.
 In the event a rider loses their Rally Flag, the rider may still collect photo bonuses if the rider’s face clearly appears in the photograph along with the bonus item.
 If the rider’s helmet is a full-faced, non-modular helmet it will have to be removed or positioned such that the scorer can clearly see the rider’s face in photographs.
 Once this alternate method of collecting photo bonuses is used, the rider may not return to using his/her or her Rally Flag to document photo bonuses.

 c.
-Riders in the two-up class: the passenger must appear in each photo.
+Riders in the two-up class: either the rider or the passenger must appear in each photo.
 If a bonus states “you must appear in the photo” then both rider and passenger must appear in the photo.
 In the event a 2-up rider team misplaces their Flag, then both team members’ faces MUST be in the photograph.
 Once this alternate method of collecting photo bonuses is used, the 2-up team may not return to using their Rally Flag to document photo bonuses.
-Note these requirements are in addition to those set forth at Rule IV (10) (A).
+Note these requirements are in addition to those set forth at Rule IV (10) (a).

 d.
 Rally Flags are not to be disturbed, picked up, or otherwise tampered with if encountered on the course.
 If you come across another rider’s Rally Flag, leave it alone.
 The other rider might be on his/her way back to pick it up, and the rider might be a bit upset to find it no longer there.
 Disturbing a Rally Flag shall result in penalties under Rule III (10)(h).